alejotsv/sierpinski-triangle/README.md

 4. It draws another dot exactly halfway between the *current dot* and the randomly selected *original dot*; the newly drawn dot becomes the *current dot* now
 5. steps 3 and 4 are repeated until the number of dots (as selected by the user) is reached

+Dots are drawn in an interval of 0.3 seconds, so the user can appreciate how the fractal is drawn.